Six reasons your home insurance could be cancelled

 When the latter happens, it will almost never benefit the consumer.

 “You’ll have to disclose that to every other insurance provider when you’re applying for insurance,” says Daniel Mirkovic, president and CEO at Square One Insurance.
-“And it’s kind of like a black mark against your application.”
+This black mark could make it harder or more expensive to get insured later on.

 1. Non-payment of monthly premiums